blizmax/InceptEngine/README.md

 # Inception Engine
 An independent work attemping to implement some components of a game engine from scratch.
+A demo can be found at https://www.youtube.com/watch?v=-Sv7Ze8hods&t=5s

 **Enabled Features (from new to old):**